Getting a Job

 Finding a Job

 One of the first things you should do when searching for a job is to research the companies you are interested in.
 After you have done your research, you should send in an application or resume to the company and schedule an interview.
 In order to acquire a job a student must exude good manners and punctuality when interviewing.
 Have your phone on you at all times in case a prospective employer calls.
-Be persistent even if they say no - Australians admire tough people.
-Remember when looking for a job that school comes first so the jobs you'll have to look for will have hours during the night.
+Be persistent.
+Remember when looking for a job that school comes first so the jobs you'll look for will have hours during the night.
 Visit Work in Australia for more tips about resume writing and the application process.

-These are a few things to make note of after you have secured a job in Australia .
+A few things to make note of after you have secured a job in Australia:

 - Student tutors average A$40 an hour.

-Couldn't stand washing dishes and scrubbing toilets at home?
-Those jobs that were unappealing at home will be different in a new country.
-They are the most easy to obtain and they immerse you in the culture.
+Jobs that were unappealing at home might be viewed differently in a new country.
+The jobs most most easy to obtain might not be the most interesting, but having a job at all will help immerse you in the culture.
 The fact that you will be in a new place with new and interesting people will be more important than what you are actually doing.

 - Picking/packing fruits and vegetables